-This difference is not because of your EMM solution rather this is the process/framework Google implemented to complete Android for Work enrollment.
-We need to configure Intune to support Android for Work, and I have post which explains the prerequisites.
+This difference is not because of your EMM solution rather.
+This is the process/framework Google implemented to complete Android for Work enrollment.
+We need to configure Intune to support Android for Work, and I have a post that explains the prerequisites.
 More details here.
-Android

 Android for Work Enrollment process experience has explained in the video here

-First of all, we need to make sure that the Android for Work (A4W) is enabled for your Intune tenant and then configure your Intune to support A4W.
-Do you want allow only android for work supported devices to enroll into Intune?
-This option is not available as out of box in Intune.
+First, we need to make sure that the Android for Work (A4W) is enabled for your Intune tenant and then configure your Intune to support A4W.
+Do you want to allow only android for work-supported devices to enroll in Intune?
+This option is not available as out of the box in Intune.

-Intune Compliance policies are same for “Classic” Android management and Android for Work management.
-If you are planning to deploy VPN and Wi-Fi profiles to Android for Work supported devices then, there are some custom configuration policies (OMA-URI) which are supported by Intune.
+Intune Compliance policies are the same for “Classic” Android management and Android for Work management.
+Suppose you plan to deploy VPN and Wi-Fi profiles to Android for Work supported devices.
+In that case, there are some custom configuration policies (OMA-URI) supported by Intune.

 As a third step, you need to confirm whether your device has support for “Android for Work” or not.
 Where is the list of Android for Work supported devices?
-OK, no worries Google has already published the list here.
+OK, no worries, Google has already published the list here.

-Half of the enrollment process has completed in the above step.
-Intune company portal application initiated the creation of work profile.
-Once the work profile has been created then, you need to login to another instance of company portal app which resides in the work profile.
+Half of the enrollment process has been completed in the above step.
+Intune company portal application initiated the creation of the work profile.
+Once the work profile has been created, you need to log in to another instance of the company portal app, which resides in the work profile.

-Once you complete Company access setup then, you can access company resources and apps depending on the Conditional access, compliance and configuration policies.
-The android device must be in compliance with compliance policies and it should also meet the conditions mentioned in the conditional access policies by the Intune Admin.
+Once you complete the Company access setup, you can access company resources and apps depending on the Conditional access, compliance, and configuration policies.
+The android device must be in compliance with compliance policies, and it should also meet the conditions mentioned in the conditional access policies by the Intune Admin.

-You need to put in the email ID, no other configuration is required, rather everything is automatically configured.
-You can add applications to Google play store for work with existing Gmail account as I mentioned in the blog post here.
-Once these apps are synced with Intune then, you can deploy these apps to groups.
+You need to put in the email ID.
+No other configuration is required; rather, everything is automatically configured.
+You can add applications to the google play store for work with the existing Gmail account, as I mentioned in the blog post here.
+Once these apps are synced with Intune, you can deploy these apps to groups.